 I ACCIDENTALLY PUBLISHED THIS BEFORE I PLANNED TO – it is not yet complete but I think is raises some thought provoking questions.
 So, I have left it visible.
 (And It may have more than my usual number of spelling and grammar errors.)

 It is often said that children are a blessing.
 If we want children and none seem to come it can feel like we lacking blessing from the Lord.
-In such a trial, it is common to seek the opinion and expertise of fertility specialits.
-Those who have followed my blog will know, I think there are a number of fertility paths one should not go down.
+In such a trial, it is common to seek the opinion and expertise of fertility specialists.
+Those who have followed my blog will know, I think there are a number of fertility paths it is not good go down.
 Yet, it seems all to common for Christian brothers and sisters to find themselves down these paths, and even into problems, before they realize it.
-Why?
+Why is this?
 Is there a general lack of knowledge about what fertility experts offer?
 There may be but lack of knowledge is not the only problem.
 Are we not apt to turn a blind eye to concerns, when offered the child we so desire to have?

-Where does birth control fit into “leaning not on our own understanding” and letting the Lord “direct your path?”
+Where does birth control fit into “leaning not on your own understanding” and letting the Lord “direct your path?”
 (Proverbs 3:5-6)